 This year there will be two parallel summer schools taking place in the department.
 Information about both of the summer schools in provided below,

-We run a week of summer placements to give 20 local A-level (or equivalent) students a taster of life in a physics department.
+- Year 12 Physics Summer School: We run a week of summer placements to give 20 local A-level (or equivalent) students a taster of life in a physics department.
 The placements provide experience of working in research, as well as other professions and support services within the department, including technical, outreach, enterprise and communications.
 During the week students work on a project and also take part in a central programme of activities such as departmental tours, career talks and sample lectures.
-Students present their work to their peers at the end of the week in a poster presentation.
-The Year 12 Physics Summer School is run in place of work experience for local students.

 Year 12 Physics Summer School 2022